lsst-sqre/sqr-025/index.rst

 Introduction
 ============

+.. note:: The content contained herein has been ported to a more user friendly documentation site at https://nb.lsst.io.

 This note is intended to help people just coming to the JupyterLab environment for the first time.
 I will cover data access, user environments, authentication, and brief discussion on getting started in notebooks.